What is Buoy Used For?

 What are the different types of buoys and their uses?

 There are many types of buoys.
-Some help with navigation, others for mooring, and some for monitoring the environment.
+Some help with navigation, others with mooring, and some for monitoring the environment.

 How do buoys contribute to search and rescue operations?